New Trout Regulations Take Effect in March

 What Stays the Same

-Catch and release remains legal year-round.
+Catch and release remains legal year-round – you can still fish for trout, just measure carefully before keeping.
 Circle hooks are still recommended but not required.

-The over-slot exemption allowing one fish over 20 inches continues.
-Tournament rules may vary – check with organizers.
+The over-slot exemption allowing one fish over 20 inches continues unchanged.
+Tournament rules may vary from state regulations, so check with organizers if you’re competing.

-Check the FWC website for county-specific rules before your next trip.
+Check the FWC website for county-specific rules before your next trip – some areas have different requirements.

 Jennifer Walsh